Children and your finances

 As much as it’s hard to think about, you must plan for the unexpected.
 It’s fine to budget for all costs associated with your children, but it’s important to consider where you’ll pull money from if something unpredictable happens like a burst pipe, broken-down car or emergency vet visit.
 Set yourself up an emergency fund with enough money to cover any expense that might pop up when you least expect it.
 Planning for the unexpected will give you peace of mind and ease stress if there is an emergency.

-Having a baby is an exciting decision and lifelong journey, but often we don’t consider the effect of children on your finances.
-If you’re planning on starting a family, it’s worth talking to a financial professional about how to get your finances in order first.
+Having a baby is an exciting decision and a lifelong journey, but often we don’t consider the effect of children on your finances.
+If you’re planning on starting a family, it’s worth talking to a financial advisor professional about how to get your finances in order first.